golemfactory/golem-architecture/arch-snapshot/arch.md

   ProviderAgent->>GolemNetwork: Reject remaining Agreement Proposals
 ```

+##### Example of negotiation

+To better understand the [Negotiation](#process-of-negotiations-and-making-an-agreement) process, let’s consider an example
+involving the negotiation of a [payment platform](#payment-platform).
+This will illustrate how agents can use different
+strategies and what negotiation protocols can be built on top of the [property and language](#discovery-and-offersdemand-matching).

+When declaring a payment platform in an [Offer](#offer), the Provider Agent lists [wallet](#wallet) addresses for each
+platform it supports.
+It is the Requestor Agent's responsibility to choose the platform by specifying the appropriate
+[property](#property) in their demand.
+The Requestor Agent can approach negotiations in two ways:

 ###### 1. Static Negotiations
 Suppose the Requestor Agent prefers payments on the Polygon network.
 In this case, they require the Provider Agent to support
 Polygon and will not select a Provider Agent that doesn’t.